 anticipate jet-lag & prioritize sleep

 Speaking of sleep, we all know the importance of getting a solid 7-8 hours per night.
 However, that can be hard when you’re crossing timezones and are just excited to see everything your destination has to offer.
 Who has time for sleep?
-YOU!
+YOU DO!
 Not sleeping weakens your immune system and prevents your body from recovering from all the stress, bumps, and germs it faced during the day.

 One of the best travel tips I’ve ever learned is to set my watch (I like using an old-fashioned analog watch for this,) to whatever time it is currently at my destination.
 This determines what I need to be doing during my flight.
 If it’s sleep time at my destination, then I will get out my eye mask and neck pillow and will myself to sleep.
 If it’s day time at my destination, then I will do whatever it takes to stay awake.
+Acclimate your body as much as possible, as early as possible.

 stay hydrated & fueled